Jonathunky/everyfruitcase/pages/2013_late/ipad_drop.md

 # 2013 | iPad
-That Fall, Apple released two very good iPads: Air 1 and mini 2
+On November 1, 2013, Apple released two very, very good iPads: iPad Air iPad mini 2

+Air's design was mostly inspired by 2012's iPad mini, and it was reused right until release of 10th generation 'just iPad' in late 2022.

-Each of them got an accompanying Smart Case, made out of leather, in following colors:
+Each of these devices got an accompanying Smart Case, made out of leather, in following colors:

 - "Brown"
 - "Beige"